CSESS/developing-with-github/src/pages/mrtumi.md

-cat << 'EOF' > src/pages/mrtumi.md
-# Letter to the Samuel on the Podium
+# Letter to Samuel on the Podium
 ```
 From: Rick Astley <rastley@connect.ust.hk>
 To: Samuel Tam <hytamap@connect.ust.hk>